 This section includes original submissions reporting findings of clinical research projects.
 Submitted papers must be pertinent to clinical decision making.
 The text of the manuscript, excluding abstract and references, should not exceed 2500 words.
 If accepted for publication, the full text of the article will be published online only at JCDA.ca.
-The abstract or an abridged version of the article may appear in the paper version of JCDA.
+The abstract or an abridged version of the article may appear in CDA Essentials magazine or Oasis Discussions (oasisdiscussions.ca)

 This section includes review articles that use a systematic approach to assess the literature pertaining to clinical topics and to evaluate the strength of the evidence for clinical practice.
 The text of the manuscript, excluding abstract and references, should not exceed 2500 words.
 If accepted for publication, the full text of such a paper will be published online only at JCDA.ca.
-The abstract or an abridged version of the article may appear in the paper version of JCDA.
+The abstract or an abridged version of the article may appear in CDA Essentials magazine or Oasis Discussions (oasisdiscussions.ca) .

 This section aims to help the dental practitioner understand and adapt to the changing professional environment.
 Epidemiology reports and reviews relevant to oral health care in Canada are welcome.
 Topics within the scope of this section include demographics, dental education, dental ethics, health policy and professional regulation.
-Manuscripts must not exceed 2000 words if they are to appear in full-text format in the paper version of JCDA.
-“Professional Issues” manuscripts that are reports of research projects will be published in the same format as “Clinical Research” manuscripts (please see above).
+Manuscripts must not exceed 2000 words.
+"Professional Issues" manuscripts that are reports of research projects will be published in the same format as "Applied Research" manuscripts (please see above).

 This section contains letters to the editor submitted in response to published articles.
-Short case reports or research letters are also published in this section, as well as comments on topics related to clinical dentistry and the environment in which dentistry is practised.
 Letters should not exceed 500 words in length.

 Illustrations submitted with articles

-Digital images need to have a high enough resolution for print publication.
-Photos must be at least 300 dpi when sized to 3.33” x 2.125” (or at least 1000 pixels along the largest dimension).
+Digital images must be at least 300 dpi when sized to 3.33" x 2.125" (or at least 1000 pixels along the largest dimension).
 Only TIFF or JPG formats will be accepted.

 Prior to manuscript preparation